airbytehq/airbyte/airbyte-ci/connectors/pipelines/Python connector images analysis.md

 Date: 2023-09-08

 # What is this?
-This notebook contains an analysis of our certified python connectors Dockerfile.
+This notebook contains an analysis of our certified python connectors Dockerfiles.
 We originally had a lot of false certitudes that all our Python connectors are built the same.
 This is an attempt at analyzing how similar, and different, our connector images are.

 # Context
 The Connector Operations team wants to consolidate our Python connector build process to have a single way of building connector images.
-This will be achieved via:
+This will be achieved via the definition of:
-- the definition of a common base image which will contain the majority of the system needs of our connectors
+-  a common base image which will contain the majority of the system needs of our connectors
-- the definition of a common build procedure for our Python connectors (no per connector Dockerfile, we'll remove them)
+-  a common build procedure for our Python connectors (no per connector Dockerfile, we'll remove them)
-- the definition of a simple framework of hooks that will allow connector developers to customize the connector image **only if needed**
+- a simple framework of hooks that will allow connector developers to customize the connector image **only if needed**

 # Worfklow
 1. Determine the Dockerfile variants we have: scan our certified connectors dockerfile and identify families (variant) of Dockerfile that exists in our codebase.
 This will hopefully help us narrow down the analysis to a reduce number of images instead of analyzing all our connector images.
-2. Analyze the different python base image use by the variants.
+2. Analyze the different python base images use by the variants.
-3. Analyze the environments variable set in these variants: we'll check which env var is common and static for all connectors, which env var common to all images but with different values and which env var is set on only a portion of Dockerfiles.
+3. Analyze the environments variables set in these variants: we'll check which env var is common and static for all connectors, which env var common to all images but with different values and which env var is set on only a portion of Dockerfiles.
 4. Analyze the system dependencies installed in the variants: assess if any connector is installing a custom system dependency and if we should make this dependency join the base image.
 5. Given the conclusion of the previous steps, suggest a base image defintion and a build procedure for certified Python connectors.